🔥

 Step 3: Use your Facebook account and connect it to your WhatsApp Business Provider

 Next, you should log into your Facebook account (as access to Facebook Business Manager is required to integrate with WhatsApp) and connect it to Tidio.
-And in case you don’t have one, you can create it from scratch.
+In case you don’t have one, you can always create it from scratch.

 Using your Facebook account and connecting it to your WhatsApp Business Provider